jimmybish/qnap-docker-compose/README.md

 # Make start-docker-compose.sh executable
 chmod +x start-docker-compose.sh

-# Copy the start script to the RunLast directory
+# Create a hardlink so RunLast launches the script from its startup folder
-cp start-docker-compose.sh $(getcfg RunLast Install_path -f /etc/config/qpkg.conf)/scripts
+ln start-docker-compose.sh $(getcfg RunLast Install_path -f /etc/config/qpkg.conf)/scripts/start-docker-compose.sh
 ```
-With the `start-docker-compose.sh` script copied to RunLast's `/scripts` folder, RunLast will launch the Docker containers each time the QNAP has finished booting and loading up all QPKG software.
-If the above steps aren't completed, the containers will need to be manually started after every reboot.
+With the `start-docker-compose.sh` script linked in RunLast's `/scripts` folder, RunLast will launch the Docker containers each time the QNAP has finished booting and loading up all QPKG software.
+Having it as a link instead of copying means the script can be updated in `/share/Container/qnap-docker-compose` and the changes will be reflected in both locations.

 ### Map the appropriate folders with those on the host:
 Edit the config to suit your folder locations or create shared folders where defined in the config.
 The folder before `:` is the folder path on the NAS, after `:` is the folder inside the container.